ahgraber/AIMLbling-about/content/blog/typos-part-4/index.md

 This has been a fun experiment, but it is by no means exhaustive or without confounding factors.

 1. The typo generation function did not create perfectly realistic typos.
    The typo generation dataset did not always include typo incidence/frequency information, which influence the probability ruleset.
    Additionally, I did not make a distinction between code and prose in the typo generation function.
-2. My experimental design does not use apples-to-apples models for comparison - Llama2-7B-Chat and Llama3-8B-Instruct have architectural differences and a dramatic difference in amount of training data in addition to the different tokenizers.
+2. My experimental design does not use apples-to-apples models for comparison - in addition to the different tokenizers, Llama2-7B-Chat and Llama3-8B-Instruct have modest architectural differences and a dramatic difference in amount of training data seen.
- Ideally, I use two identical model architectures trained on the same data, where the only difference being the tokenizer vocabularies.
+ Ideally, the experiment would leverage two identical model architectures trained on the same dataset(s), with the only difference being the tokenizer vocabularies.
 3. My experiments were limited in scope and did not demonstrate implications in production environments or across a wide variety of tasks.

 ## Further Reading